Llama: Guard behavior

 Using llamas as livestock guards in North America began in the early 1980s, and some sheep producers have used llamas successfully since then.
 Some would even use them to guard their smaller cousins, the alpaca.
 They are used most commonly in the western regions of the United States, where larger predators, such as coyotes and feral dogs, are prevalent.
 Typically, a single gelding (castrated male) is used.

-Research suggests the use of multiple guard llamas is not as effective as one.
-Multiple males tend to bond with one another, rather than with the livestock, and may ignore the flock.
+Research suggests using multiple guard llamas is not as effective as one.
+Multiple males tend to bond with one another rather than with the livestock and may ignore the flock.
 A gelded male of two years of age bonds closely with its new charges and is instinctively very effective in preventing predation.
-Some llamas appear to bond more quickly to sheep or goats if they are introduced just prior to lambing.
-Many sheep and goat producers indicate a special bond quickly develops between lambs and their guard llama and the llama is particularly protective of the lambs.
+Some llamas bond more quickly to sheep or goats if introduced just before lambing.
+Many sheep and goat producers indicate a special bond quickly develops between lambs and their guard llama, and the llama is particularly protective of the lambs.

 Using llamas as guards has reduced the losses to predators for many producers.
-The value of the livestock saved each year more than exceeds the purchase cost and annual maintenance of a llama.
+The value of the livestock saved each year exceeds a llama's purchase cost and annual maintenance.
 Although not every llama is suited to the job, most are a viable, nonlethal alternative for reducing predation, requiring no training and little care.

 Fiber

 Llamas have a fine undercoat, which can be used for handicrafts and garments.
-The coarser outer guard hair is used for rugs, wall-hangings and lead ropes.
-The fiber comes in many different colors ranging from white or grey to reddish-brown, brown, dark brown and black.
+The coarser outer guard hair is used for rugs, wall hangings, and lead ropes.
+The fiber comes in many colors, ranging from white or grey to reddish-brown, brown, dark brown, and black.

 Medical uses

-Doctors and researches have determined that llamas possess antibodies that are well suited to treat certain diseases.
+Doctors and researchers have determined that llamas possess antibodies that are well-suited to treat certain diseases.
 Scientists have been studying the way llamas might contribute to the fight against coronaviruses, including MERS and SARS-CoV-2 (which causes COVID-19).

 History of domestication

 Pre-Incan cultures

 Scholar Alex Chepstow-Lusty has argued that the switch from a hunter-gatherer lifestyle to widespread agriculture was only possible because of the use of llama dung as fertilizer.

-The Moche people frequently placed llamas and llama parts in the burials of important people, as offerings or provisions for the afterlife.
+The Moche people frequently placed llamas and their parts in the burials of important people as offerings or provisions for the afterlife.
 The Moche of pre-Columbian Peru depicted llamas quite realistically in their ceramics.